 If you are not a Canadian citizen please click here to find out if you need a visa.
 Bearers of a Canadian refugee's travel document and/or a Canadian permanent residence card generally require a visa, as this is determined based on nationality, not residence.
 Please visit the above link to determine if you require a visa.

-In order to qualify as a business traveller, you must fulfill at least one of these requirements:
+In order to qualify as a business traveller, you must fulfil at least one of these requirements:

 If you do not fulfil at least one of these requirements, you will need to apply for a visitor visa.